mattrighetti/envelope/README.md

 ## How it works
-`envelope` is a command line utility that leverages an SQLite database to keep track of your enviroment variables so that you can easily switch between different configurations.
+`envelope` is a command line utility that leverages an SQLite database to keep track of your environment variables so you can easily switch between different configurations.

 ## Usage